 The stricter rules to curb migration to America have shown to be “counterproductive and ineffective”, according to a study from the University College London (UCL).
-As the researchers have found, the strict immigration policy have made it so law abiding people are forced to turn to illegal channels to still enter the country.
+As the researchers have found, the strict immigration policy has made it so law abiding people are forced to turn to illegal channels to still enter the country.

 More restrictions lead to greater need for law enforcement

 Another problem the researchers found is that more rules lead to a greater need for law enforcement, which naturally leads to more costs.
 According to Dr Cassile Schwartz, about 20 percent of immigrants are willing to break the law if it allows them to enter the USA.
 As rules get increasingly strict, this number will likely continue to grow.

 A major factor in these decisions is the educational level, the study showed.
-People with a higher educational don’t feel as much an urge to enter the USA illegally compared to lower educated people, and immigrants with larger families.
+People with higher education don’t feel as much an urge to enter the USA illegally compared to lower educated people, and immigrants with larger families.

-“The greatest redirection to unauthorized channels occurs when the family route is closed.
+“The greatest turn to unauthorized channels occurs when the family route is closed.
 Where immigration policy is restricted, governments should also consider reducing the already limited possibilities for migration of prospective migrants”, says Miranda Simon of the UCL.

 Stricter rules encourage illegal immigration

 Intensified controls and the stricter immigration policy of the USA are encouraging illegal immigration, says David Hudson of the Birmingham University.
 He is the co-author of the report.
-According to him, the policy is a double-edged sword: “While our report clearly shows that the restrictions regarding immigration has brought down the number legal immigrants, the number of illegal immigrants has been growing.”
+According to him, the policy is a double-edged sword: “While our report clearly shows that the restrictions regarding immigration has brought down the number of legal immigrants, the number of illegal immigrants has been growing.”

-Hudson says that the rules could eventually lead to large problems: “Eventually, this will result in an expensive and unsustainable need for larger and stricter border controls”.
+Hudson says that the rules could eventually lead to larger problems: “Eventually, this will result in an expensive and unsustainable need for larger and stricter border controls”.